jlrodney/silver-bars-marketplace/README.md

 # SilverBars Marketplace

-A JavaScript implementation of a simple trading board app allowing the registering of Buy and Sell orders and displaying them on a live order board.
+A JavaScript implementation of a simple trading board app allowing the registering of 'Buy' and 'Sell' orders and displaying them on a live order board.

 ## Technologies